 The subject of testing solar products is quite interesting (for those not intimidated by the technical aspects) and is frankly one of our greatest challenges with selling products to consumers.

-With solar panels, there are many manufacturers that produce lower quality panels and sell them as if they are rated much higher than reality.
-Sadly, these companies are relying on the fact that consumers have no way of testing (or don't have the desire to test).
+With solar panels, many manufacturers produce lower-quality panels and sell them as rated much higher than reality.
+Sadly, these companies rely on the fact that consumers have no way of testing (or don't desire to test).

 We also produce custom solar products for industrial applications (for example, GPS-asset tracking solar modules for the trucking industry).
-So, unlike a lot of our competitors, we don't repackage low-quality cells and sell them with questionable power ratings.
+So, unlike many of our competitors, we don't repackage low-quality cells and sell them with questionable power ratings.

 With that backdrop, let's dive into testing.